Day of Rage (Bahrain): Casualties

 In the evening of 14 February, Ali Mushaima died from police shotgun wounds to his back at close range.
 The government says that Ali was part of a group of 800 protesters that attacked eight policemen with rocks and metal rods.
 The government asserts that the police exhausted their supply of tear gas and rubber bullets in a failed attempt to disperse the crowd, and resorted to the use of shotguns.
 Witnesses say that there were no demonstrations at the time Ali was shot.
 They say Ali was seen walking with a group of officers who were pointing their guns at him.
 As Ali walked away, he was shot in the back by one of the officers.
 The Ministry of Interior expressed its regret at the incident and announced that the death would be investigated.

 Later, several hundred demonstrators congregated in the car park of the hospital where Ali was taken.
 They staged a protest outside the hospital heading to the Pearl Roundabout; meanwhile another march was heading to the same location from King Faisal Highway.
 Security forces intervened, injuring some protesters and arresting 24.
 By the end of the day, more than 30 protesters had been injured, mostly by birdshot and rubber bullets.

 Aftermath

 The following day another man, Fadhel Al-Matrook, was killed by police during the funeral of Mushaima.
 Protesters then marched and occupied the Pearl Roundabout without police interference.
 Thousands continued camping at the site for another day.
 On 17 February, in what became known as Bloody Thursday, authorities launched a pre-dawn raid and cleared the site, killing four protesters and injuring hundreds.
-Protesters took refuge in Salmaniya Medical Complex where many of them demanded the fall of the regime.
-Defying the government ban on gatherings, on the evening of 18 February, hundreds of protesters marched toward the Pearl Roundabout, now under the control of the army.
+Protesters took refuge in Salmaniya Medical Complex where many demanded the fall of the regime.
+Defying the ban on gatherings, on the evening of 18 February, hundreds of protesters marched toward the Pearl Roundabout, now under the control of the army.
 When protesters neared the site, the army opened fire, killing Abdulredha Buhmaid and injuring dozens of others.